Yours Truly (Rick Braun album)

-Yours Truly is the 12th studio album from jazz trumpeter Rick Braun.
+Yours Truly is the twelfth studio album from jazz trumpeter Rick Braun.
 It was released in 2005 on ARTizen Music, the label he co-founded with Richard Elliot (with whom Braun would also collaborate the following year).

 The nine-track disc contains no original material.
 Instead, Braun has chosen to cover hit pop songs by bands as diverse as Sade, Simply Red and Earth, Wind & Fire.
-He also covers songs by John Mayer, Lisa Stansfield & Lou Reed.
+He also covers songs by John Mayer, Lisa Stansfield and Lou Reed.

 Allmusic's Paula Edelstein gave the release a rating of four stars (of a possible five), stating, "this is classic Rick Braun in a mellow, melodic mood, transporting listeners with the rich tones of his muted trumpet voice through the musical landscape of his life."